Estimated reading time: 6 minutes

 Before you travel to Vegas, you need to set a budget for all aspects of your holiday planning.

-Ideally, you should save the money for your vacation before you go into a projected expenses bank account.
+Ideally, you should save the money for your vacation before entering a projected expenses bank account.

 If your holiday budget is $2000, then you know how to limit yourself after each expense you make.